Business as a means to improve the world

 Elevating humanity through business begins with knowing why your company exists.
 Without this, you have no compass to find and stay focused on your True North.
 Businesses should exist for reasons beyond just making a profit.
 We see profit as a necessary means to achieving your purpose—not as an end in and of itself.

-STAKEHOLDER ORIENTATION
+STAKEHOLDER INCLUSION

 CONSCIOUS LEADERSHIP

 Conscious businesses cannot exist without conscious leaders.
 These courageous, pioneering men and women understand that their role is to serve the purpose of the business, to support its people and to create value for all stakeholders.
-They intentionally cultivate a conscious culture of trust and care, rejecting a zero-sum view of business and seeking creative, synergistic solutions.

 Too many businesses generate financial wealth at the expense of social, cultural, environmental, intellectual, physical and spiritual wellbeing.
 They are extracting value rather than creating value.
 Conscious Capitalism is about doing business with a spectrum of positive effects, not having one positive “main” effect and many negative “side” effects.